evantwout/web/source/index.rst

 development is a joint project between University College London (UCL), the University of Reading and the University of Durham.
-The main coding team is located at UCL and consists of Simon Arridge, Timo Betcke, Martin Schweiger and Wojciech Śmigaj.
-Other project members include Stephen Langdon (Reading), Douglas Saddy (Reading), and Jon Trevelyan (Durham).
+The main coding team is located at UCL and consists of Simon Arridge, Timo Betcke, Richard James, Nicolas Salles, Martin Schweiger and Wojciech Śmigaj.

 Features
 --------